Suicide Squad: Hell to Pay: Plot

 Three years prior, Amanda Waller dispatches Task Force X, a black ops squad consisting of criminals with nanite bombs implanted in their heads, to retrieve a hard drive containing leaked intelligence from Tobias Whale.
-After succeeding in the mission, Count Vertigo and Jewelee betray the team to steal the drive for themselves.
-Having overheard their intentions through the group's communication system, Waller uses Vertigo's bomb to kill him before Deadshot kills Jewelee to spare her the same fate.
+After succeeding in the mission, Count Vertigo and Jewelee attempt to steal the drive for themselves.
+Having overheard their intentions through the group's communication system, Waller uses Vertigo's bomb to kill him.
+Deadshot mercy-kills Jewelee to spare her from a similar death.

-In the present, Waller is diagnosed with a terminal illness but learns of the "Get Out of Hell Free" card, a powerful relic said to grant the owner access to heaven regardless of the sins they committed in life upon their death.
-Learning further the card is in the possession of a former Doctor Fate, Steel Maxum, Waller recruits Deadshot, Harley Quinn, Captain Boomerang, Killer Frost, Copperhead, and Bronze Tiger to retrieve it.
-The squad locates Maxum at a strip club but is confronted by Professor Zoom, Silver Banshee, and Blockbuster, who also seek the card.
-Despite heavy resistance, the squad takes advantage of Zoom's uncharacteristically waning powers to escape with Maxum, only to learn Scandal Savage and Knockout already stole the card on Vandal Savage's behalf and abandon him.
+In the present, Waller is diagnosed with a terminal illness, but learns of the "Get Out of Hell Free" card: a powerful one-time-use relic said to grant access to heaven regardless of the sins committed in life, for whoever dies with the card on their person.
+Learning further that the card is in the possession of Steel Maxum, a former Doctor Fate, Waller recruits Deadshot, Harley Quinn, Captain Boomerang, Killer Frost, Copperhead, and Bronze Tiger to retrieve it.
+The squad locates Maxum at a strip club, but are confronted by Professor Zoom, Silver Banshee, and Blockbuster, who also seek the card.
+Despite heavy resistance, the squad takes advantage of an uncharacteristically slow Zoom to escape with Maxum, only to abandon him after learning that Scandal Savage and Knockout already stole the card on Vandal Savage's behalf.

-The squad arrives at Scandal and Knockout's apartment, but is intercepted by Vandal and his men, who take the card and grievously injure Knockout.
+The squad arrives at Scandal and Knockout's apartment, but are intercepted by Vandal and his men, who take the card and grievously injure Knockout.
 As they escape, Zoom secretly places a tracker on Vandal's airship.
-Following this, Deadshot breaks off to see his daughter Zoe, but Tiger forces him to stay on the mission.
+Deadshot breaks off from the squad trying to visit his daughter Zoe, but Tiger tracks him down and confronts him, forcing him to stay on the mission.
 After kidnapping Frost, removing her bomb, and convincing her to join them, Zoom's group uses her to lure the squad into a trap, wounding Tiger.
 They drop him off at a hospital before Scandal calls them to reveal Vandal's whereabouts as revenge for what happened to Knockout.